Atomic bombings of Hiroshima and Nagasaki: Surrender of Japan and subsequent occupation

 In his declaration's fifth paragraph, Hirohito solely mentions the duration of the conflict; and did not explicitly mention the Soviets as a factor for surrender:

 But now the war has lasted for nearly four years.
 Despite the best that has been done by every one—the gallant fighting of military and naval forces, the diligence and assiduity of Our servants of the State and the devoted service of Our one hundred million people, the war situation has developed not necessarily to Japan's advantage, while the general trends of the world have all turned against her interest.

 The sixth paragraph by Hirohito specifically mentions the use of nuclear ordnance devices, from the aspect of the unprecedented damage they caused:

 Moreover, the enemy has begun to employ a new and most cruel bomb, the power of which to do damage is, indeed, incalculable, taking the toll of many innocent lives.
 Should we continue to fight, not only would it result in an ultimate collapse and obliteration of the Japanese nation, but also it would lead to the total extinction of human civilization.

 The seventh paragraph gives the reason for the ending of hostilities against the Allies:

 Such being the case, how are we to save the millions of our subjects, or to atone ourselves before the hallowed spirits of our imperial ancestors?
 This is the reason why we have ordered the acceptance of the provisions of the joint declaration of the powers.

 In his "Rescript to the Soldiers and Sailors" delivered on 17 August, Hirohito did not refer to the atomic bombs or possible human extinction, and instead described the Soviet declaration of war as "endangering the very foundation of the Empire's existence."

 Three weeks after the bombings, Tibbets decided to visit Hiroshima with some of his team, but landed at Nagasaki instead as Hiroshima's airfield was unusable.
 They arrived before any American troops and drove into the city, which they found eerie.
 They were amazed at all the destruction from just one bomb—"It scares the hell out of you".

 Reportage

 The front page of Chicago Daily Tribune dated 8 August 1945.
-The cartoon refers back to the Japanese Pearl Harbor Attack to rationalize the American atomic bombing.
+The cartoon refers back to the Japanese attack on Pearl Harbor to rationalize the American atomic bombing.